dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/9-5 Memory Profiling.md

 [TODO]: showcase `heaptrack`.
 Mention Mtuner: check that it can do similar things that heaptrack can.
 [TODO]: mention it can find opportunities for std::vector.reserve(N)
 [TODO]: Do I need a better example than Stockfish.
+I can also deoptimize

 ![Stockfish memory profile with Heaptrack, summary view.](../../img/memory-access-opts/StockfishMemProf1.png){#fig:StockfishMemProf1 width=100%}